vickyjkwan/howtoescapefrombatesmotel/README.md

 In this project, I used Surprise, an easy-to-use Python scikit for recommender systems, to cross validate four different MF models.
 The GitHub for this library can be found here: https://github.com/NicolasHug/Surprise/tree/9e96cda9d28d0e4b8e02da56599a6c1837d1a84c

-The evaluations for the Singular Value Decomposition (SVD), Non-negative Matrix Factorization (NMF), SlopeOne, CoClustering, compared with the Baseline model are shown on the below chart:
+When recommending Top-5 hotels to each user, the evaluations for the Singular Value Decomposition (SVD), Non-negative Matrix Factorization (NMF), SlopeOne, CoClustering, compared with the Baseline model are shown on the below chart:

 <img src='img/mf_eval.png' style="float: center; height: 10px;" alt="Drawing">

+CoClustering model with a cluster number of 5 for the user group, and 5 for the hotel group has the best recommender ability.
+Both of the precision score and FCP score are the highest among the five models.
+Each model's parameters were tuned by grid search over a set of possible values.

+The CoCluster model takes into account the user group centroids and the hotel group centroids, and predict based on the sub-group preferences among those clusters.
+This is a remedy to the sparsity of our case.
+More details about CoCluster algorithm can be found in this paper: 'Factorization Meets the Neighborhood: a Multifaceted Collaborative Filtering Model' (http://www.cs.rochester.edu/twiki/pub/Main/HarpSeminar/Factorization_Meets_the_Neighborhood-_a_Multifaceted_Collaborative_Filtering_Model.pdf)

 <a id='hotelrecommender'></a>